transcendtient/Prusa-Sketcher/README.md

 ***Operation***

-1. Place your picture into "pics" folder (the script won't work if you don't do this).
-2. Download KISSlicer and place into the "kiss" folder.
+1. Download KISSlicer http://www.kisslicer.com/download.html and place into the "kiss" folder.
-3. Place the "script-fu-pencil-drawing.scm" into your GIMP plugin directory.
+2. Place the "/Dependencies/script-fu-pencil-drawing.scm" into your GIMP plugin directory (/usr/lib/gimp/2.0/plug-ins/).
-4. cd /java/camera
+3. cd PicToGCO
-5. The first time you run the script you'll need to recompile it. "javac PicToGCO.java"
+4. The first time you run the script you'll need to recompile it. "javac PicToGCO.java"
-5. java PicToGCO "picname.ext" "median-value"
+5. java PicToGCO "picABSOLUTEpath.ext" "median-value" "drawVal1 drawVal2"

-DO NOT USE AN ABSOLUTE PATH.
-PLACE PIC IN "pics" FOLDER.

 Median-value is used to simplify images with convert's -median argument.
-This is highly dependant on image size, and will be scripted to a range for variable size in a future release. ~~Default is 2~~ Default should be 2, but crashes if no argument is passed.
+This is highly dependant on image size, and will be scripted to a range for variable size in a future release.
+Default is 2.

 CLOCK
 ===========